Comparing changes

 How does it work?

-Illustration 2. artifact comparison window
+Figure 2.
+Artifact comparison window

 The system analyzes dependencies and presents a list of differences.

-Illustration 3.
-Comparing two exported artifacts
+Figure 3.
+Comparison of two exported artifacts

-Types of detected differences:
+Types of differences detected:

 • New dependency – appears only in the second file.